 Probiotic skin care products are most effective when they can be massaged in or left on to absorb into the skin.
 This allows the probiotics to positively impact the moisture barrier and balance the skin.
 Depending on your skin type and concerns, you may not need probiotics for every step of your skin care routine and may prefer to incorporate it only into a few areas.
 For example, if you have a dry skin type and are dealing with some eczema or the odd blemish, using a probiotic face mask once a week is an excellent option.
 If you are an oily skin type trying to manage more frequent blemishes, incorporating probiotics in your daily cleansing and moisturizing — as well as a weekly face mask — helps to balance the bad bacteria that may be contributing to breakouts.

-For more recommendations, we asked Eminence Organics Lead Skin Care Trainer Natalie Pergar to share her thoughts on probiotic skin care for a recent In The Mix video.
+For more recommendations, we asked Eminence Organics Lead Skin Care Trainer Natalie Pergar to share her thoughts on probiotic skin care.

-Natalie shares some amazing home care recommendations on how to use probiotic skin care.
+Natalie shared with us some amazing home care recommendations on how to use probiotic skin care.
 Some of our favorite takeaways:

 - Probiotics come from nature and help balance good and bad bacteria in the body.

 - Probiotics can come from a supplement or fermented foods but can also be found in skin care products to balance the skin’s microbiome.

 - In skin care, this good and bad bacteria balance impacts the moisture barrier of the skin.